Dunosis/dunosis-docs/docs/code/backend/bytestash.md

 ### 🔹 Syntax Highlighting Support

-ByteStash uses language-aware syntax highlighting to make code easier to read and understand.
+Bytestash uses language-aware syntax highlighting to make code easier to read and understand.
 Each code fragment can be assigned a language, and the editor automatically applies appropriate styling and colorization.

 - Highlighting is powered by a built-in highlighter (e.g., Prism.js or Highlight.js).
 - Multi-language snippets are supported by allowing multiple fragments per snippet.